Guillaume-Docquier/pure-quantities-ts/README.md

-# quantity-types
+# pure-quantities
-A JavaScript NPM package to deal with quantities and conversions using pure functional programming
+A JavaScript library that provides fully typed quantities with unit conversion using pure functional programming.